Happiness in impermanence

 It takes strength, fortitude and insight to let go… Each moment disappears as soon as we’re aware of it.
 The next moment emerges as the precious one vanishes, all within the infinitely tiny duration of ‘now’.
 Accept, simply let things be, don’t long for anything, be neutral and natural.

-I think it’s too hard not to long for anything.
+I think it’s too hard to not long for anything.
 But in accepting that we are not immortal, we understand how quickly a moment can disappear if we are not in the ‘now’.

 Everything is precious.
 That is also the natural scheme of things.